radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 The deployment experience has shown several shortcomings, such as its dependency on the unreliable transport protocol UDP and the lack of confidentiality for large parts of its packet payload.
 Additionally the confidentiality and integrity mechanisms rely on the MD5 algorithm, which has been proven to be insecure.
 Although RADIUS/(D)TLS does not remove the MD5-based mechanisms, it adds confidentiality and integrity protection through the TLS layer.
-For an updated version of RADIUS/(D)TLS without need for MD5 see {{?I-D.ietf-radext-radiusv11}}
+For an updated version of RADIUS/(D)TLS without need for MD5 see {{?RFC9765}}

 ## Purpose of RADIUS/(D)TLS

 The main focus of RADIUS/TLS and RADIUS/DTLS is to provide means to secure communication between RADIUS peers using TLS or DTLS.
 The most important use of this specification lies in roaming environments where RADIUS packets need to be sent across insecure or untrusted networks.
-An example for a worldwide roaming environment that uses RADIUS over TLS to secure communication is eduroam as described in {{?RFC7593}}
+An example for a worldwide roaming environment that uses RADIUS over TLS to secure communication is eduroam as described in {{?RFC7593}}.

 ## Changes from RFC6614 (RADIUS/TLS) and RFC7360 (RADIUS/DTLS)

 The following list contains the most important changes from the previous specifications in {{RFC6613}} (RADIUS/TCP), {{RFC6614}} (RADIUS/TLS) and {{RFC7360}} (RADIUS/DTLS).

 * {{?RFC6614}} referenced {{?RFC6613}} for TCP-related specification, RFC6613 on the other hand had some specification for RADIUS/TLS.
-  These specifications have been merged into this document.
+  These specifications have been merged into this document, and therfore removes {{RFC6613}} as normative reference.
 * RFC6614 marked TLSv1.1 or later as mandatory, this specification requires TLSv1.2 as minimum and recommends usage of TLSv1.3.
 * RFC6614 allowed usage of TLS compression, this document forbids it.
 * RFC6614 only requires support for the trust model "certificates with PKIX" ({{?RFC6614, Section 2.3}}).
 This document changes this.
 For servers, TLS-X.509-PKIX ({{tlsx509pkix}}, equivalent to "certificates with PKIX" in RFC6614) and TLS-PSK ({{tlspsk}}) is now mandated and clients must implement at least one of the two.